-During the year ended December 31, 2009, the Company did not grant any options to purchase shares of common stock under the Amended and Restated 2006 Equity Incentive Plan to its employees, but granted options to purchase 20,000 shares of common stock under the 2008 Non-Employee Director Plan to its Independent Directors, with an exercise price per share of \$\$4.93, a 10-year exercise period, a risk-free rate of 4.3% and a volatility rate of 41%.
-Of such options, 50% vested on the grant date and 50% will vest on the first anniversary of the grant date.

-During the year ended December 31, 2009, the Company did not grant any options to purchase shares of common stock and no options were outstanding during the year under the Amended and Restated 2006 Equity Incentive Plan.
-As of December 31, 2009, options to purchase a total of 40,000 shares (of which 30,000 shares were subject to exercisable options) were outstanding under the 2008 Non-Employee Director Plan and 302,139 shares of restricted stock were unvested and outstanding under the Amended and Restated 2006 Equity Incentive Plan.
-The options have an estimated remaining contractual life of two years and four months.

-During the year ended December 31, 2009, the weighted average grant date fair value per share for options granted during the period was \$0.90 and no options were forfeited during the period.
+During the year ended December 31, 2010, the Company did not grant any options to purchase shares of common stock or restricted stock awards under the Amended and Restated 2006 Equity Incentive Plan to its employees (other than the award of restricted stock to Mr. Kratzman described in the Grants of Plan-Based Awards in Fiscal Year 2010 table above) and no options were outstanding thereunder.
+During the year ended December 31, 2010, the Company granted options to purchase a total of 20,000 shares to its Independent Directors under the 2008 Non-Employee Director Plan, and options to purchase a total of 60,000 shares were outstanding thereunder as of December 31, 2010.
+The options have an estimated remaining contractual life of eight years and four months.
+During the year ended December 31, 2010, the weighted average grant date fair value per share for options granted during the period was \$1.46 and no options were forfeited during the period.

-The following table summarizes certain information regarding the Amended and Restated 2006 Equity Incentive Plan and the 2008 Non-Employee Director Plan as of December 31, 2009:
+The following table summarizes certain information regarding the Amended and Restated 2006 Equity Incentive Plan and the 2008 Non-Employee Director Plan as of December 31, 2010:

-Plan Category Number of Securities to Be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (a) (b) (c) Equity Compensation Plans Approved by Security Holders (1) 40,000 \$ 8.45 1,607,528 (2)(3) Equity Compensation Plans Not Approved by Security Holders - - - Total 40,000 8.45 1,607,528
+Plan Category Number of Securities to Be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in Column (a)) (a) (b) (c) Equity Compensation Plans Approved by Security Holders (1) 60,000 \$ 7.73 1,491,010 (2)(3) Equity Compensation Plans Not Approved by Security Holders Total 60,000 7.73 1,491,010